TL;DR

 What's a LinkedIn InMail?

-With InMails, you will have the ability to send direct messages to people on LinkedIn.
-That’s right, this means that you don’t even have to be connected to them.
+With LinkedIn InMails, you can send direct messages to people on LinkedIn.
+That's right, this means that you don't even have to be connected to them.

 If you're someone who's looking to recruit and network with people or is just looking for a good way to make use of cold outreach, InMails is extremely handy.